 Brain Tumor and Brain Cancer—Adult

-- Secondary—A tumor that spreads to the brain from another cancerous site in the body.
-All secondary tumors are malignant and metastatic.
+- Secondary—Cancer spreads to the brain from another site in the body.
+The most common come from lung cancer.

 |Copyright © Nucleus Medical Media, Inc.|